 Course for TBA members

 The TBA works with a range of industry partners to offer members a number of regional courses throughout the year.
 Members also have exclusive access to the annual breeders seminar.
 This year the TBA has team up with the International Symposium on Equine Reproduction (ISER) to offer members a one-day seminar about all aspects of modern broodmare and stallion management.
-Please click here for further information on the seminar
+Please click here for videos from this year’s seminar

 There are a wide range of recommended industry courses available within the thoroughbred breeding industry for anyone looking to commence or further their career.